Call Now!

 For a 59 year old mother that suffered a severe head injury, fractured wrist and a partially severed finger in a collision.

-However, any PIP policies issued or renewed on or after July 1, 2020 will have different levels of coverage, depending on what the policyholder chooses.
+However, any PIP policies issued or renewed on or after July 1, 2020, will have different levels of coverage, depending on what the auto insurance policyholder chooses.
 You can still choose the unlimited option for maximum protection or you may opt for lesser amounts that provide limits of $250,000 or $500,000 in coverage.
 Those covered by Medicare can choose to have no PIP health coverage, while those on Medicaid can choose a coverage limit of $50,000.
 You may also elect to go without PIP health benefits if you have qualified health coverage (coverage that does not exclude motor vehicle accident injuries).

-You must file your no-fault insurance claim within one year of the date of the accident, otherwise you may lose the opportunity to obtain any of these benefits.
+You must file your no-fault insurance claim within one year of the date of the accident, otherwise, you may lose the opportunity to obtain any of these benefits.

 Liability Insurance

 If the other driver is found legally responsible for the accident, your Grand Rapids auto accident lawyer may be able to obtain coverage from the other driver’s liability insurance.
-For policies issued or renewed before July 1, 2020, minimum coverage is:
+For policies issued or renewed before July 1, 2020, the minimum coverage is:

 • $20,000 per person